CSB-KaracaLab/BINDKIN/README.md

 **1)** Extract the downloaded HADDOCK runs into an empty directory.

-**2)** In terminal, go to the main directory in which the HADDOCK run directories are located.
-In case of Windows, alternativley open the directory of interest using File Explorer.
+**2)** In terminal, go to the main directory in which the extracted HADDOCK run directories are located.
+In case of Windows, open the directory of interest using File Explorer.
 Then type `bash` in the directory path title bar in the File Explorer window.

 **3)** Use the command given below to insert the string "`BINDKIN_`" at the beginning of the each directory name:
 ```